German-BioImaging/guide-KVpairs-scripts/docs/gettingstarted.rst

 Exporting Key-Value pairs will generate a .csv file with the header names \
 expected by the import .csv script.
 This has two use:

-* export existing key-value pairs (along other things like namespace or tags). \
+* export existing key-value pairs (along other things like namespace or tags).
-  This can be useful to modify them before re-import, or to transfer annotations \
+  This can be useful to modify them before re-import, or to transfer annotations across groups.
-  accross groups.
 * export a list of objects with their name and ID.

 .. figure:: images/4_export_output.png

-   *Exported .csv with only ID and object name*
+   *Exported .csv with only the object ID and name*
 ..

   Tip: If you have Key-Value pairs attached to your objects that you do not \